 Athena Swan Champion

-This year the Management School is applying for a Bronze Athena SWAN Charter Mark.
+In May 2020, Queen’s Management School was awarded a Bronze Athena SWAN Charter Mark.
 Bronze institution awards recognise that the institution has a solid foundation for eliminating gender bias and developing an inclusive culture that values all staff.Read More

 In June 2019, former President of Ireland, Mary McAleese, formally launched the Queen’s Management School Annual Mary McAleese Diversity Lecture Series during an event at the University.
 The new lecture series is part of Queen’s Management School’s mission to promote greater equality and diversity in the workplace, particularly with regards to ensuring equality of opportunity and respect for diversity across the University and the wider community.Read More